-“At our first commencement ceremony we graduated seven students from our undergraduate major and we did not yet have a PhD program,” recalls Mahtab Jafari, associate professor of pharmaceutical sciences and founding faculty member.
+“At our first commencement ceremony we graduated seven students from our undergraduate major and we did not yet have a PhD program,” recalls Mahtab Jafari, Professor and Vice Chair of Pharmacy School Development.
 “Now in our 10th year, we expect to graduate over 100 undergraduate students this Spring, and we currently have 40 PhD students in our program.
 We are ranked in the top 10% of pharmaceutical sciences departments nationwide, which is impressive for such a young department like ours.”

 The rapid growth and success of the program is largely due to the department’s exceptional faculty.
 “At the time I was brought on, we had two full time faculty,” explains Richard Chamberlin, chair.
 “I was tasked with building a team of cutting-edge scientists that would equip our students with a solid foundation in the basic sciences, allowing them to succeed in any biomedical school or field.
 Today, we have 14 faculty members and 10 affiliated faculty, a scientifically diverse team of chemists, structural biologists, synthetic biologists, pharmacologists, materials scientists, and others.”

 Graduates are well qualified to seek employment in the public and private sectors, or to pursue graduate degrees such as a PhD, MD, or PharmD.
 UCI is the number one feeder to pharmacy schools nationwide; nearly half of the program’s graduates pursue a doctorate degree in pharmacy school.